A Father-Daughter Relationship Strained By 'Mental Illness And Time'

 "You rescued me!" he told her.

-Earlier that year, James had been one of around 1,500 patients who had been discharged from the Rawson-Neal Psychiatric Hospital in Las Vegas without support services and bussed out of state and across the country.
+Earlier that year, James had been one of around 1,500 patients who had been discharged from the Rawson-Neal Psychiatric Hospital in Las Vegas without support services and bused out of state and across the country.
 A reporter covering James' story — and the eventual civil lawsuit filed against the state on his behalf — had called Shotzy to tell her he was living in a boarding home in Sacramento.
 Shotzy decided to take him in.

 As a parent herself, Shotzy had been cautious about the living arrangement.